huaminghuangtw/Evergreen-Notes/Permanent-Notes/comparison-is-the-thief-of-joy.md

 ---
 title: Comparison is the thief of joy
 created: 2024-11-18T09:18:12
-modified: 2025-08-28T07:56:59
+modified: 2025-08-29T08:30:45
 ---

-> _”Don't bother just to be better than your contemporaries or predecessors.
+> _”Don’t bother just to be better than your contemporaries or predecessors.
 Try to be better than yourself.” — William Faulkner_

-> _“Don't compare your beginning to someone else's middle.” — Jon Acuff_
+> _“Don’t compare your beginning to someone else’s middle.” — Jon Acuff_

 ---